 Also, ADHD is less common at higher altitudes, where air contains less oxygen and people naturally produce more dopamine.
 In fact, one study found that in Utah, ADHD is about half as common as in states at sea level.

 Some research has shown that games can enhance spatial skills, especially the more violent “shooter” games.
-In fact, one meta-analysis concluded that playing shooter games enhanced these skills as much as high school and university-level courses designed for that purpose, and those skills applied beyond the games.
+In fact, one concluded that playing shooter games enhanced these skills as much as high school and university-level courses designed for that purpose, and those skills applied beyond the games.

 So, gaming might help a child succeed later in science and technology fields.